 During his four years as CEO, Sprint revitalized its brand and went from losing millions of customers to gaining more than 2.1 million.
 The company has achieved its best financial results in company history.
 The company also increased its adjusted EBITDA from $6 billion to $11 billion and reversed a trend of cash flow losses into generating $945 million in free cash flow in fiscal year 2017.
 And for the first time in 11 years, the company was net income positive.

 Sprint has committed to investing $20 billion to build the world’s first mobile 5G network.
 With low latency and speeds faster than fiber internet, the network will help propel the new industrial revolution composed of robotics, autonomous cars, artificial intelligence and more.

+Marcelo immigrated to the United States from Bolivia.
+In 1997, he founded Brightstar as a small, Miami-based wireless distributor and transformed it into the world’s largest global wireless distribution and services company, with revenues exceeding $10 billion and a presence in more than 50 countries.
+Brightstar was recognized as the largest Hispanic-owned business in U.S. history.
 Marcelo embodies the successful pursuit of the American Dream.
-He immigrated to the United States from Bolivia and later became a U.S. citizen.
-In 1994, he started his first business, a small retailer of wireless phones.
-In 1997, he founded Brightstar as a small, Miami-based wireless distributor that he transformed into the world’s largest global wireless distribution and services company with revenues exceeding $10 billion and a presence in more than 50 countries.
-Brightstar was recognized as the largest Hispanic-owned business in U.S. history.